DylanParenzee/learn_journ/README.md

 Today I started working on a scorekeeper app desginated by the Udemy course, trying to make it thorugh without any help initally to see what areas I need to improve on.
 Tommorow I will start delegating time towards both the project and pushing on with course work.

+<b>Friday 24.12.21</b>
+Today I learned and practiced;
+- The concept of Async Javascript
+- The call stack
+- WebAPI's and the concept of single threading
+- Call back practice.

+Lots to take in today, Seems this module is going to be fairly dense.
+Understanding the call stack seems fairly simple but its easy to see how callbacks with mulitple functions nested, each with multiple arguments, which could contain a fucntion, which in turn leads to more nested functions.... could be tricky.
+Going to try and take some extra time during this module to ensure better retention.